-Julia Donalson does have magic in her books.
+Julia Donaldson does have magic in her books.
 If you are looking to read first Julia Donaldson’s book to your toddler, pick this series.
 A beautifully articulated series with lift-the-flap pages and quite interactive pictures for the toddlers.
 There are four books in this series.

 1. FOX’S SOCKS

 Poor old fox lost his socks.
-So he looks around his house to find the socks, instead he finds lots of his clothes.
-Each clothes are under a flap and when the kid lifts the particular flap, they will find a particular piece of fox’s clothing.
-Each page has rhyming lines and those words help the child to repeat the words easily.
+So he looks around his house to find the socks, instead, he finds lots of his clothes.
+Each clothes are under a flap, and when the kid lifts the particular flap, they will find a particular piece of fox’s clothing.
+Each page has rhyming lines, and those words help the child to repeat the words easily.

-For instance, This page says “Fox looks in a chest and finds his vest”.
+For instance: this page says, “Fox looks in a chest and finds his vest”.
 THE VEST and CHEST are rhyming words and the child can understand them easily.